Alex Hua Tian: Career

 Hua was the only Chinese event rider competing internationally between 2006 and 2016 and the first Chinese to be registered with International Federation for Equestrian Sports.
 He took a year out of his studies at Eton to prepare for the 2008 Olympics in Beijing.
 He qualified four horses between October 2007 and May 2008.
 Although as a host nation competitor he only needed to achieve a minimum standard, he qualified in his own right through the rankings as the youngest ever Olympic event rider.
 In mid-2008 he achieved a ranking of 21st in the world.
 The equestrian industry in China has grown since the 2008 Olympics in Beijing to be the 3rd largest leisure pursuit among the elite in China.

 He was coached by the former world champion Clayton Fredericks and his wife Lucinda Fredericks, who won the Burghley Horse Trials 2006 and Badminton Horse Trials 2007, at their base in Wiltshire, and by Jane Gregory, British Olympic Dressage Team 1996 and 2008.

 Having returned to Eton to complete his studies, Hua won a place at Bristol University to study Aerotechnology Engineering, which he postponed for three years to concentrate on working toward competing in London 2012.
 At the 2009, Blenheim International Horse Trials, Hua won the Best under-25 Prize and qualified for the World Equestrian Games in Lexington, September 2010.
 In November 2009, he won the inaugural HSBC Rising Star Award, presented to him in Copenhagen by Princess Haya, President of the International Equestrian Federation at the 'Oscars of Equestrian Sport'.

 In 2014, Hua won a silver medal at the Incheon Asian Games riding Temujin, owned by Edwina Qu Ye.

 Hua qualified for the 2016 Summer Olympics in Rio with horses Harbour Pilot C and Don Geniro.
 He placed 8th with Don Geniro.

 In 2018 he won a bronze medal at the Jakarta Asian Games riding PSH Convivial.

 In 2019 he was a member of the first Chinese eventing team to qualify for the 2020 Summer Olympics.

+In 2023, Hua's horse Chicko was found to have altrenogest in his system after a controlled drug test.
+An independent investigation found the horse's ingestion of the substance to be accidental, however, the positive test cost China their team spot at the 2024 Summer Olympic games in Paris.